 For day traders, the book is a must-read.
 There is an entire section on position sizing and risk management.

 #6 - Trade Stocks and Commodities with the Insiders: Secrets of the COT Report, Larry Williams (2005)

 Larry gives a detailed outlook into explaining the various sections of the Commitment of Traders report, which is released weekly by the CFTC.

 The book is best for commodities like agriculture and crude oil.

 Amazon Ratings: 4.3/5 (34 Reviews)

 #7 - One Good Trade: Inside the Highly Competitive World of Proprietary Trading, Mike Bellafiore (2010)

-Mike Bellafiore is a well known name among the prop trading circles.
-Owner/co-founder of SMB Capital, Bellafiore is also a well known trading coach.
-The book, One Good Trade has nothing to do about futures trading, but gives you tons of insights into how professional traders trade.
+Mike Bellafiore is a well-known name among the prop trading circles.
+Owner/co-founder of SMB Capital, Bellafiore gives you tons of insights into how professional traders operate.

 Amazon Ratings: 4.2/5 (123 Reviews)

 After you have had the time to soak up the knowledge expressed in these books, test out these strategies within Tradinsgim.
 We currently have over 20 highly liquid contracts for you to practice with in order to master your craft.